 Emily envisioned a restoration of sorts: she wanted to add paneling and crown molding to the walls of the main living space, and to create a simple bath with a vintage black-and-white theme.
 The kitchen would be modern but befitting the age of the building.
 And although the discrete spaces of the apartment were a major selling point, Emily felt that the narrow kitchen would be much improved if it could be opened up to the main living area.
 Pinterest provided ample inspiration, and she set out to source the materials herself, relying heavily on Wayfair and other online stores.

 Having developed a concrete plan for the renovation, Emily and her dad, John, posted the project to Sweeten.
-John had had substantial experience with construction and renovation in the past, and with his input, Emily settled on Sweeten Expert Nicky.
-Nicky quickly went to work realizing Emily’s vision, and also provided helpful suggestions and additions along the way.
-For example, unprompted, Nicky stripped a half-century of paint from the front door, revealing the beautiful metal patina underneath.
+John had had substantial experience with construction and renovation in the past, and with his input, Emily settled on a Sweeten contractor.
+The crew quickly went to work realizing Emily’s vision, and also provided helpful suggestions and additions along the way.
+For example, unprompted, the contractor stripped a half-century of paint from the front door, revealing the beautiful metal patina underneath.

 Thanks so much, Emily, and we hope you’re enjoying your lovely new-old studio!